Table of Contents

 Water scarcity in Gujarat has become a daily reality, with many regions facing drinking water shortages and heavy dependence on rapidly depleting groundwater.
 Uneven rainfall, climate change, rising temperatures, population growth, urbanization, and industrial demand have intensified the crisis.
 Over 60% of groundwater resources are already utilized, while salinity and contamination affect several districts, especially in Kutch, Saurashtra, and North Gujarat.
 Despite initiatives like Sujalam Sufalam, water access remains seasonal and unreliable, reflecting a wider water crisis across India.

-The consequences are broad: agriculture suffers, industries face production constraints, and households experience water stress.
 The water scarcity issues in Gujarat highlight why city planning must consider water security as a core part of development.
 Unlike older cities, where infrastructure often reacts to crises, Dholera Smart City integrates water into its planning from the beginning, aiming to provide residents and businesses with a sustainable water system they can rely on for decades.

 Rapid Urban Growth and Pressure on Limited Water Resources

 India’s urban population is growing rapidly, and cities are struggling to keep up with the demand for housing, industrial facilities, and public services.
 In Gujarat, this surge has put urban water pressure on already stretched systems.
 Traditional water infrastructure, built decades ago, is no longer sufficient for modern demands, leading to frequent drinking water shortages in several districts.
+This is where Dholera Smart City water management stands out as a modern solution for handling future urban and industrial water needs.

 Key pressures include: